estrategias-adaptativas/transitional-typology/article.md

 genealogies of vernacular and traditional urban patterns [@cataldi:2015tipologie].

+The analysis presented in this article thus assumes that making sense of typological continuity over several centuries is both possible and legitimate as an endeavour of architectural history.
+In the methodological framework of urban morphology and procedural typology outlined above, prevalent urban and architectural forms can be discerned by visual analysis of plans.
+The tabulation of abstract measurements as a source of statistical analysis not only is unnecessary in this method, but also risks obscuring a more holistic understanding of the urban space that stresses the clustering of patterns and the emergence of morphological districts [@raspiserra:1990concetto].

-The persistence of spatial and topological relationships among elements---general lot shapes, block arrangements and configurations, and street and square hierarchies---can then be extrapolated from the documentation [@conzen:2018core].
-The goal of this analysis is not only to derive *local* morphological and syntactic patterns, but also to extrapolate similarities and typologies prevalent *among* several urban developments.
+The persistence of spatial and topological relationships among elements---general lot shapes, block arrangements and configurations, and street and square hierarchies---can be extracted from visual inquiry on the documentation [@conzen:2018core].
+The goal of this analysis is not only to derive *local* morphological and syntactic patterns, but also to point out similarities and typologies prevalent *among* urban developments across time and space.

-This analysis shows significant continuity in the urban and building modules used in Portuguese and Brazilian towns from the thirteenth to the twentieth centuries.
+This study shows significant continuity in the urban and building modules used in Portuguese and Brazilian towns from the thirteenth to the twentieth centuries.
 Beginning with the 'birth' of modular urban design in Portugal in the thirteenth century, a limited set of lot and